ChaoticTrials/SkyblockBuilder/README.md

 1. Build an island.
 2. Use the vanilla Structure Block if your island is smaller or equals 48x48x48 blocks to save it as a `.nbt` file.
    Otherwise, you can use the Structure Saver item to generate this file.
 3. Copy the generated file from `saves/<world>/generated/minecraft/structures/<name>.nbt` to `config/skyblockbuilder/template.nbt`.
 4. Set the possible spawns in `config/skyblockbuilder/spawns.json`.
 There can be multiple spawns, each one is an array with `[x, y, z]` relative to the 0, 0, 0 from the template structure.
 You can also [modify existing spawns](#modify-spawns) and export them with
    `/skyblock spawns EXPORT`.
 5. To view your current spawns, you need to use the `/reload` command to reload the config.
-After that, you need to use the `/skyblock spawns true` command to view all possible spawn points.
+After that, you need to use the
+   `/skyblock spawns true` command to view all possible spawn points.
 6. Repeat step 4 and 5 until everything is correct.

+### Setting multiple templates

+You can set multiple schematics by putting them into `config/skyblockbuilder/templates/`.
+These schematics can the user use by pressing the `Customize` button in world options screen or changing the schematic with command `/skyblock manage islandShape <template>`.
+**IMPORTANT**: DO NOT name any of these schematic files `template.nbt` because it would be overwritten by the default schematic in `config/skyblockbuilder/template.nbt`.

 ### Possible spawns

 Possible spawns are set in `config/skyblockbuilder/spawns.json`.
 For each player, the game will choose a random position and places the player on that position.
 Good on big islands when adding a lot of players at once at one team.
 You can also export your current spawn points with command `/skyblock spawns EXPORT`.
 For this, you should first [modify spawns](#modify-spawns).
 You will find your exported spawns in `skyblock_exports/spawns.json`.

 ### Loot chests on island

 If you want a loot chest on an island, you need to set the NBT data to the chest with the `/data merge block x y z {LootTable: modid:path/to/loot_table}` command to set it as loot chest.
 WARNING!
 Do not open that chest after merging this data into the chest.

 ### Starting inventory